 Toddler: Customer / end user

-The most favourite application is only favourite until user does not make mistake and does not see the worst behaviour of application.
+The most favourite application is only favourite until the user does not make mistake and does not see the worst behaviour of the application.
 Once experienced, the user never comes back to the application.
-And therefore, as a tester, it is very much necessary to understand user’s mind set, how he is expected to behave, what wrong he can do with the application, what could be the worst mistake made and many more.
+And therefore, as a tester, it is very much necessary to understand user’s mindset, how he is expected to behave, what wrong he can do with the application, what could be the worst mistake made and much more.

-Although it’s easy to say than implement, it’s right time for the software testing industry to move into direction of revolution where user experience and feedback is more important than anything else.
+Although it’s easy to say than implement, it’s a right time for the software testing industry to move into the direction of revolution where user experience and feedback is more important than anything else.